Table of contents: Execution order ↓ Oil filling volumes ↓

-3. Remove the bottom cover of the engine compartment.
+3. Remove the lower engine compartment cover.

 7. Place a collecting container under the oil filter.